 Arthur was to marry in the June Quarter of 1939, to Elizabeth Popplewell in a Civil Ceremony at Holywell (Flintshire (Mold) HOL/65/1).
 The 1939 National Register which was taken on the 29th September 1939 shows them living at Wepre Cottage, High Street, Connah’s Quay.
 Arthur’s date of birth, as said before as the 27th January 1915 and he was a Steelworks Sheet Iron Draper, with Elizabeth, born 28th February 1914 doing “Unpaid Domestic Duties.”
 This was the description given to all married women who weren’t in any occupation.

 Arthur’s parent’s George & Harriet Payton were, on this National Register, living at 14, North Street, Shotton.
-George Payton had been born on the 4th August 1871 and was a General Labourer, Harriet had been born on the 19th August 1871, Arthur’s sister, Beatrice May, born the 14th May 1902 and single, was a Laundry Worker, while Gladys Maud had been born on the 13th January 1907 and like her mother was doing “Unpaid Domestic Duties” was single.
+George Payton had been born on the 4th of August 1871 and was a General Labourer, Harrie had been born on the 19th of August 1871, Arthur’s sister, Beatrice May, born the 14th May 1902 and single, was a Laundry Worker, while Gladys Maud had been born on the 13th January 1907 and like her mother was doing “Unpaid Domestic Duties” was single.
 They were living in the same street as William Thomas Camden Freeth, who was also killed in WW2, they must have been mates.
 Please click on the link to read his story.

 Arthur was to be in 622 Squadron and I have the RAF Records for 622 Sqn (Operations Record Book) for the month of July 1944 and Arthur is not mentioned.
 They mention all the sorties or flights, and different men were mentioned as “failed to return” but Arthur was not named on any of them, but one flight failed to return and the Pilot was F/O PEABODY, so that was a clue to the Crew that Arthur was with, I searched again and found the flight where they failed to return and of course the crew Arthur was with..
 They were stationed at Mildenhall.